jasonkajita/duktape/doc/debugger.rst

 debug protocol version, so your debug client may need changes from time to time as the Duktape debug protocol evolves.
 The debug protocol is versioned with the same semantic versioning principles as the Duktape API.

+You can implement the binary debug protocol directly in your debug client, but an easier option is to use the JSON mapping of the debug protocol which is much more user friendly.
+Duktape includes a proxy server which converts between the JSON mapping and the binary debug protocol (which actually runs on the target).

 Example debug client and server
 -------------------------------